hallzy/tetris/README.md

 I have a list of features I want to add still, and bugs that I have noticed which I need to address, or just other issues.

-- See if I can reduce the delay when holding down the arrow keys
+- See if I can reduce the delay when holding down the arrow keys (DAS seems too long)
+- The original Tetris Delayed dropping the first piece a bit.
+Figure out what that delay is and program that into the game
 - Some sort of animation for clearing lines so it isn't so abrupt
 - Change colour of placed pieces to a Gray or something?
 - Show statistics: